 After a week on the “night-time tryptophan” regimen, babies in the

-So it seems that higher tryptophan concentrations--which are typical of night-time breast
+tryptophan concentrations--which are typical of night-time breast

 Other sleepy ingredients

-Cristina Sanchez and her colleagues note that several nucleotides—like 5’UMP,
+Sanchez and her colleagues note that several nucleotides—like 5’UMP,

+These nucleotides are present in breast milk.
+Do their concentrations in breast milk change over a 24-hour period?
 The researchers asked 30 women to express their breast milk at several different times of day.
 Then the milk was analyzed.